netactuate/ansible-collection-compute/README.md

-NetActuate Compute Node
+NetActuate Compute Collection
 =========

-This repository contains the netactuate.compute.node module.
+This repository contains the netactuate.compute collection, including the "node" and "bgp" modules.
 The netactuate.compute.node module allows for automation of provisioning, de-provisioning, startup and shutdown tasks of compute nodes.
+The netactuate.compute.bgp module allows for provisioning of BGP sessions and programmatic retrieval of session configuration details.

 Requirements
 ------------